 Lockheed bears some of its highest costs in what it calls verification and validation.
 Today’s technology forces the company to tests scenarios on an individual basis.
 Through quantum computing, the company could then test multiple solutions all at once, ensuring quality and reliability at a much lower cost.

 Like quantum, LMT finds itself on a roll.
-Boosted by tax cuts and increased defense spending, LMT stock expects to see profits rise by an average of 47% per year over the next five years!
+Boosted by tax cuts and increased defense spending, analysts expect LMT’s profits to rise by an average of 13.5% per year over the next five years!

-Despite this growth, the forward P/E ratio stands at only about 14.8.
+Despite this growth, the forward P/E ratio stands at only 15.8.
 The company has also increased its dividend every year since 2003.
-Its annual dividend comes to a yield of about 2.4%, well above S&P 500 averages.
+Its annual dividend comes to a yield of about 2.5%, well above S&P 500 averages.

 Microsoft (NASDAQ:MSFT) has also taken an interest in quantum computing.
 Ever since Satya Nadella took over the company, Microsoft has become one of the largest companies in the cloud.
 Also, with its experience in software, a focus on the future of quantum could make MSFT one of the best stocks in this space.